Table of Contents

 “SEP IRAs are very popular with freelancers, gig workers, real estate brokers, and others who work as sole proprietors of their own business,” explains Titan retirement specialist Eddie Lopez.
 “They have the same rules and tax benefits as traditional IRAs, where contributions are tax deductible—but a higher contribution limit that makes them especially attractive".

-A SEP IRA—short for “simplified employee pension individual retirement account”—is a tax-advantaged retirement account designed for self-employed individuals and business owners.
+—short for “simplified employee pension individual retirement account”—is a tax-advantaged retirement account designed for self-employed individuals and business owners.
 SEP IRAs give these individuals an easy way to save for their own retirement as well as contribute toward the retirement of their employees.

 The essential characteristic of SEP IRAs is that they come with an obligation to others: They require business owners to contribute equally—by percentage—to every eligible employee’s account.
 So, if the owner contributes 15% of their salary to their own account, they must contribute 15% of every eligible employee’s salary to their accounts as well.